mrajeev08/sub-util/README.md

 email/username and the target cluster (see example/bash/rsync.sh).
-In each Rscript you want to run, you can either pass the directories you want to sync from (syncfrom) from and sync to (syncto) as command line arguments or you can include them in each Rscript.
+In each Rscript you want to run, you can either pass the directories you want to sync from (syncfrom) from and sync to (syncto) as command line arguments or you can include them in the script itself.
 An example is included in this directory.

 optional arguments:
--h, --help           show this help message and exit --noGPU              Do not write GPU line, pass -g or --gpu to write the GPU line (default: True)
+  -h, --help           show this help message and exit --noGPU              Do not write GPU line, pass -g or --gpu to write the
+                       GPU line
   -g, --gpu
--mn, --multinode     Do not write the node line (multinode jobs with rMPI) (default: True)
--sn, --single        Write the node line for running job on single node (default: True)
+  -mn, --multinode     Do not write the node line (multinode jobs with rMPI) -sn, --single        Write the node line for running job on single node -t , --time          Number of hours to run
--t , --time          Number of hours to run (default: 24) -n , --ntasks        Number of tasks across all nodes (default: 1) -mem , --memCPU      Megabyte of memory per CPU (default: 4000) -sp , --scriptPath   Name of R script (default: myscript.R) -jn , --jobName      Name of job/slurm script (default: myjob) -wt , --wait         time interval to check if job complete (default: 10m) -@, --email          whether to email or not (default: True) -n@, --noemail       don't email (default: True)
+  -n , --ntasks        Number of tasks across all nodes -mem , --memCPU      Megabyte of memory per CPU
+  -sp , --scriptPath   Name of R script
+  -jn , --jobName      Name of job/slurm script
+  -wt , --wait         time interval to check if job complete -@, --email          whether to email or not
+  -n@, --noemail       don't email
--st , --syncto       Directory to pull TO, if NULL will look in Rscript passed for syncto (default: NULL)
+  -st , --syncto       Directory to pull TO, if NULL will look in Rscript
+                       passed for syncto
--sf , --syncfrom     Remote directory to pull FROM, if NULL will look in Rscript passed for syncfrom (default: NULL)
+  -sf , --syncfrom     Remote directory to pull FROM, if NULL will look in
---runsync            Rsyncs up, submits the job, and then pulls down results.
-To only pull down results pass -no or --norun and the script path (see -sp argument) (default: True) -no, --norun
+                       Rscript passed for syncfrom --runsync            Rsyncs up, submits the job, and then pulls down results.
+To only pull down results pass -no or --norun and the script path (see -sp argument) -no, --norun
+  -md , --modules      Other modules to load in slurm script, should be passed
+                       as string of module names separated by a space and in quotes
 ```

 ## Setting-up

 For MacOS & terminal: